 Jen’s advice for families with a loved one suffering from Alzheimer’s or other dementia is to educate yourself, join a support group, and above all, don’t be afraid to ask for assistance in caring for your loved one.
 “Every person with dementia is different,” says Jen, also stressing, “Families do not have to go through this alone; there are many resources available and asking for help is not an admission of failure.”

 Jennifer personally visits all of LFHHC’s new clients in an in-home initial assessment.
 This kind of individualized client attention is rarely available at most home care agencies in the area.
 When a family or individual begins services with LFHHC and needs assistance determining exactly the best plan of care for their loved one, Jen is available in-person, along with all her knowledge and credentials.
 If you or a loved one has been diagnosed with Alzheimer’s or another form of dementia and needs assistance, Live Free Home Health Care can help to provide in-home caregiving services.
-Call to schedule a free in-home initial assessment at 603-217-0149 or visit http://126.96.36.199/~eec8acbh3fk7/livefreehomehealthcare.com for more information.
+Contact us or give us a call at 603-217-0147 to schedule a free in-home initial assessment.